kstenerud/dogma/dogma_v1.md

 No specification is perfect, nor can it stand the test of time.
 Eventually an incompatible change will become necessary in order to stay relevant.

-Dogma documents are versioned to a particular Dogma specification so that changes can be made to the specification without breaking existing tooling.
+Every Dogma document records the Dogma specification version it was built against so that changes can be made to the specification without breaking existing tooling.